cisagov/Malcolm/README.md

 Capture packets using netsniff-ng?
 (Y/n): y

 Capture packets using tcpdump? (y/N): n

+PCAP capture filter (tcpdump-like filter expression; leave blank to capture all traffic) (): not port 5044 and not port 8005 and not port 9200

 Malcolm has been installed to /home/user/Malcolm.
 See README.md for more information.
 Scripts for starting and stopping Malcolm and changing authentication-related settings can be found in /home/user/Malcolm/scripts.